zhukovka/rich-content/README.md

 ### Run Locally

 1. `cd rich-content`
-2. `npm i` - installs all dependencies and links any cross-dependencies.
+2. `yarn` - installs all dependencies and links any cross-dependencies.
 3. Build the modules by running one of the following:
    1. `npm run build` - build once and bundles
    2. `npm run watch` - rebuild on changes